glycerine/rpc25519/README.md

 Usage of selfy:
   -ca
         create a new self-signed certificate authority (1st of 2 steps in making new certs).
 Written to the -p directory (see selfy -p flag, where -p is for private).
         The CA uses ed25519 keys too.

   -e string
         email to write into the certificate (who to contact about this job) (strongly encouraged when making new certs! defaults to name@host if not given)

+  -gensym string
+        generate a new 32-byte symmetric encryption
+		key with crypto/rand, and save it under this filename in the -p directory.

   -k string
         2nd of 2 steps: -k {key_name} ; create a new ed25519
         key pair (key and cert), and save it to this name.
         The pair will be saved under the -o directory; we strongly suggest you also use the
         -e your_email@actually.org flag to
         describe the job and/or provide the owner's email to contact when needed.
 A CA will be auto-generated if none is found in the -p directory, which has a default name which warns the user to protect it.

   -nopass
         by default we request a password and use it with Argon2id to encrypt private key files (CA & identity).
         Setting -nopass means we generate an un-encrypted private key; this is not recommended.

   -o string
         directory to save newly created certs into. (default "certs")

   -p string
         directory to find the CA in.
 If doing -ca, we will save the newly created Certificate Authority (CA) private key to this directory.
 If doing -k to create a new key, we'll look for the CA here. (default "my-keep-private-dir")

   -v string
         path to cert to view.
 Similar output as the openssl
         command: 'openssl x509 -in certs/client.crt  -text -noout', which you could use instead; just replace certs/client.crt with the path to your cert.
 ~~~

 The `openssl` commands in the included gen.sh script do the same things as